zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-amazon.md

 "The sitting alone, and those who do not ignore Zen, often follow the law in the law,

-Patients who have been explored on all, should be like rhino horns on their own."
+Patients who have been explored on all, should be like rhinoceros horns on their own."

 156. the exterminator who desires thirst for love, and those who do not relax,